University of Central Florida Student Government

 The University of Central Florida Student Government (UCF SG) is the student body government for the University of Central Florida, a metropolitan public research university located in Orlando, Florida, United States.
 It is the largest Student Government within the state of Florida and one of the largest in the United States.
 It also often places in the top ten Student Governments nationally for the services and outreach it provides for the students it serves.
 SG also serves as the liaison between the student body and University Administration.
-Three branches, an executive, a legislative, and a judicial are governed by the student-adopted Constitution.
+The Executive, Legislative and Judicial branches as well as the Election Commission are governed by the student-adopted Constitution.

 Student Government creates, approves, and oversees an approximately $20 million budget generated by student fees and self-generated revenue – one of the largest student government budgets in the United States.
-With its budget, SG funds and operates three campus facilities, the main Recreation and Wellness Center, the Recreation and Wellness Center at Knights Plaza, and the Student Union, while also providing nearly $1 million in funding to 600 registered student organizations.
+With its budget, SG funds and operates two campus facilities, the Recreation and Wellness Center and the Student Union, while also providing nearly $1 million in funding to 600 registered student organizations.